wistia/wistia-open-docs/_posts/player-api.md

 });
 {% endcodeblock %}

+The `position` argument lets you define where in the playlist the video should be added.
+It can take any of these forms:

+{% codeblock wistia_js.js %}
+// Play abcde12345 before hashedid
+video.addToPlaylist("abcde12345", {}, { before: "hashedid" });

+// Play abcde12345 after hashedid
+video.addToPlaylist("abcde12345", {}, { after: "hashedid" });

+// Put abcde12345 in the first position
+// Note that this will not automatically replace the video too.
+To do that, you
+// should make use of `replaceWith`.
+See the pre-roll video example below. video.addToPlaylist("abcde12345", {}, { index: 0 });
+{% endcodeblock %}

 Before using this, you might want to see if
 [embed and playlist links]({{ '/embed-links' | post_url }}) covers your use case.

+NOTE: This method currently does not work with iframe embeds.

 ### aspect()